Jon Edge, MSc, MA, BEd Hons, MBACP, UKCP Registered

 Most people who seek out a therapist, do so because they have suffered from failures and disappointments in relationships where some or all of these crucial qualities are absent or in short supply.
 Actually, sometimes it is the client who, in their daily lives, cannot show these particular qualities.
 Or they have become exhausted trying to provide them for other people.
 This can cause real problems in their relationships and can damage their own self-esteem, self-confidence and general well being.

 All research shows that it is the relationship between the client and the therapist that makes the difference in therapy.
 Not just a difference in the outcome (of course you want a good outcome - to feel better about yourself, to enjoy life more, and so on) but the difference the relationship makes to the process.
 Even a short therapy should be a positive and affirming experience.
 It is not enough to just hope that, in spite of everything, one day you will feel better.
 I really feel very strongly about the importance of client and therapist working together in a way that takes account of the client's need to feel safe, supported, recognised as unique, given honest feedback and helped to deepen and enrich the relationship that matters most of all - the one with themselves!

-I have four London work locations: SE6 (near Lewisham Hospital), SE1 (Waterloo/Southwark tube station), Hayes in Kent near Bromley and W1 Harley Street.
+I have three London work locations: SE6 (near Lewisham Hospital), SE1 (Waterloo/Southwark tube station), and W1 Harley Street.
 I try to meet with clients where it is most convenient, although this will depend on my current work schedule.

 Training, qualifications & experience

 Full Professional Member of the Guild of Psychotherapists

 Full professional Member of the College of Psychoanalysts

 M.Sc in Psychodynamic Counselling (Birkbeck College, London University)